nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxa266/sgi_pkc_examples/sgi_pkc_asymmetric/example_board_readme.md

 Running the demo
 ===============
-The log below shows the output of the hello world demo in the terminal window:
+When the example runs successfully, you can see the similar information from the terminal as below.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 SGI PKC asymmetric cipher example